-They stated it for a general real number field, we only use it for a quadratic extension of $\Q.$ In section 4, we describe what is the residue of the Asai L-function when it has a pole.

-In section 5, we prove a crucial bijection between solutions of two different sets of equations.
-This bijection gets rid of the difficult to handle $e(\frac{\overline{x}}{c})$ when one "opens" the Kloosterman sum on the geometric side of the trace formula.
-With the bijection, in section 6, we implement it into the trace formula.
-Then, the hard analytic number theoretic computations are done in section 7.
-The problem is that all of our computations are done over the quadratic field $\Q(\sqrt{D}),$ when our aim is to capture forms over $\Q$.
-In section 8 we use a formula of Zagier, \cite{Z} which in its simplest form is, for $D|n,$
+They state it for a general real number field, we only use it for a quadratic extension of $\Q.$ In Section \ref{sec:haq}, we state very explicitly our main theorem.
+In Section \ref{sec:exq}, to check that our calculations are correct we describe what is the residue of the Asai $L$-function for a Hilbert modular form.
+In Section \ref{sec:ntl}, we prove a crucial bijection between solutions of two different sets of equations.
+This bijection gets rid of the difficult to handle $e(\frac{\overline{x}}{c})$ when one ``opens" the Kloosterman sum on the geometric side of the trace formula.
+In Section \ref{sec:howto} and Section \ref{sec:qann} we implement the bijection into the trace formula and apply analytic number theoretic to get a main term plus a negligible remainder term.
+Let us explicate these sections more as it is key to the paper.